-Term Description "Shanthala FMCG Unless the context otherwise requires, refers to Shanthala FMCG Products Limited, a Products Limited", Company incorporated under the Companies Act, 1956 and having its registered office at "SHANTHALA", "We" 7th Block, Gandhinagr Bye Pass Road, Virajpet, Kodagu - 571218, Karnataka, India. or "us" or "our Company" or "the Issuer' "we", "us", or "our" Unless the context otherwise indicates or implies, our Company. "you", "your" or "yours" Prospective investors in this Offer AOA/Articles / Articles of Unless the context otherwise requires, refers to the Articles of Association of our Company, Association as amended from time to time.
+Term Description "Shanthala FMCG Unless the context otherwise requires, refers to Shanthala FMCG Products Limited, a Products Limited", Company incorporated under the Companies Act, 1956 and having its registered office at "SHANTHALA", "We" 7th Block, Gandhinagr Bye Pass Road, Virajpet, Kodagu - 571218, Karnataka, India. or "us" or "our Company" or "the Issuer" "we", "us", or "our" Unless the context otherwise indicates or implies, our Company. "you", "your" or "yours" Prospective investors in this Offer AOA/Articles / Articles of Unless the context otherwise requires, refers to the Articles of Association of our Company, Association as amended from time to time.
 Audit Committee The committee of the Board of Directors constituted as the Company's Audit Committee in accordance with Regulation 18 of the SEBI (LODR) Regulations and Section 177 of the Companies Act, 2013 read with the Companies (Meetings of Board and its Powers) Rules, 2014 Board/ Board of Directors / Our Board The Board of Directors of our Company, including all duly constituted Committees thereof.
-Compliance Officer The Company Secretary of our Company, being Snehal Ravindra Bhagwat, Company Secretary and Compliance Officer.
+Compliance Officer The Company Secretary of our Company, being Snehal Ravindra Bhagwat, Company - Secretary and Compliance Officer.
 Director(s) Director(s) on the Board of our Company, as appointed from time to time, unless otherwise specified.
-Equity Shareholders The holders of the Equity Shares Equity Shares/Shares The equity shares of our Company of a face value of ₹10.00 each unless otherwise specified in the context thereof Group Companies / Group Entities Such companies as covered under the applicable accounting standards, being Accounting Standard 18 or other entities as considered material in accordance with the Materiality Policy, as described in "Our Group Entities" on page 106.
-Key Management Personnel / KMP Key management personnel of our Company in terms of Regulation 2(1)(s) of the SEBI (ICDR) Regulations, Section 2(51) of the Companies Act, 2013.
-For details, please refer "Our Management" on page 93.
+Equity Shareholders The holders of the Equity Shares Equity Shares/Shares The equity shares of our Company of a face value of ₹10.00 each unless otherwise specified in the context thereof Group Companies / Group Such companies as covered under the applicable accounting standards, being Accounting Entities Standard 18 or other entities as considered material in accordance with the Materiality Policy, as described in "Our Group Entities" on page 109.
+Key Management Key management personnel of our Company in terms of Regulation 2(1)(s) of the SEBI Personnel / KMP (ICDR) Regulations, Section 2(51) of the Companies Act, 2013.
+For details, please refer "Our Management" on page 96.
 Materiality Policy A policy adopted by our Company, in its Board meeting held on July 18, 2023 for identification of group companies, material creditors and material litigations.
-MoA / Memorandum of Association The Memorandum of Association of our Company, as amended from time to time.
-Peer Reviewed Auditor / The independent peer reviewed Statutory Auditor of our Company M/s.
+MoA / Memorandum The Memorandum of Association of our Company, as amended from time to time. of Association Peer Reviewed Auditor / The independent peer reviewed Statutory Auditor of our Company M/s.
 Kale Malde & Co., Statutory Auditor Chartered Accountants Promoter Group Persons and entities constituting the promoter group of our Company, pursuant to Regulation 2(1)(zb) of the SEBI (ICDR) Regulations.
-1

-Promoter B. Manjunath Mallya, Shobitha Malya and Yogish Mallya Registered Office The registered office of our Company situated at 7th Block, Gandhinagr Bye Pass Road, Virajpet, Kodagu - 571218, Karnataka, India.
-Registrar of Companies / Registrar of Companies, Bangalore, Karnataka ROC Restated Summary Audited restated summary statements of assets and liabilities as at March 31, 2023; 2022 and Statements 2021 and audited restated summary statements of profits and losses and cash flows for the financial years ended March 31, 2023; 2022 and 2021 of the Company.
+Promoter B. Manjunath Mallya, Shobitha Malya, Sneha Vinayak Kudva and Yogish Mallya Registered Office The registered office of our Company situated at 7th Block, Gandhinagr Bye Pass Road, Virajpet, Kodagu - 571218, Karnataka, India.
+Registrar of Companies / Registrar of Companies, Bangalore, Karnataka ROC Restated Summary Audited restated summary statements of assets and liabilities for the period ended August 31, Statements 2023 and as at March 31, 2023; 2022 and 2021 and audited restated summary statements of profits and losses and cash flows for the period ended August 31, 2023 and for the financial years ended March 31, 2023; 2022 and 2021 of the Company.